geoffrich/geoffrich.net/src/posts/accessible-svelte-transitions.md

 Svelte's built-in [transition](https://svelte.dev/tutorial/transition) functionality makes it easy to animate elements as they are added to and removed from the DOM.
 It's as simple as adding a `transition:` directive to an element and passing one of the built-in transition functions.

-However, we need to be mindful of accessibility issues around motion animation.
+However, we need to be mindful of accessibility issues around animation.
 Some transitions could trigger motion sickness for those with motion sensitivities.
 I will go over which Svelte transitions could cause accessibility issues and how to remove or replace them based on the user's preference.

 ## What kind of animations cause motion sickness?